ess-dmsc/NeXus-Streamer/README.md

   -z,--single_run             Publish only a single run (otherwise repeats until interrupted) -c,--config_file TEXT       Read configuration from an ini file
 ```
 Arguments not marked with `REQUIRED` are Optional.
+A detector-spectrum map must be provided for use with Mantid.

 Usage example:
 ```